ianhong95/5DOFRobotArmV2/README.md

 - A `MessageHandler` class is used to route messages based on the message type.
 - A `ProtocolParser` for encoding/decoding messages.
 - The Qt application uses a signal/slot mechanism to relate user interactions with functions.
 For example, sending a `HOME` command in the client will also emit a signal to read joint angles, and the GUI will react to this signal by populating/updating the joint angle values displayed in spinboxes.
+- A QTableView is used for teaching the robot.
+While the motors are disabled, you can move the robot to a position and save that position's Cartesian coordinates, which also saves the joint positions internally.
+- Positions can be recalled individually or in the sequence that they appear in the table.

 ## Building The Project
 1. Clone this repository: `git clone https://github.com/ianhong95/5DOFRobotArmV2`